CitizenLabDotCo/citizenlab/back/README.md

 # Getting started

-First you have the latest docker and docker-compose installed.
+First, you need the latest docker and docker-compose installed.

 Build the docker compose images
 ```